 - improve the recruiting process;

-- manage employee performance;
+- manage employee learning and growth;

 - develop job anchored training plans for incumbents;